 Having a highly diversified and distributed application ecosystem presents a familiar problem to IT: punching through silos so that all data can be aggregated to gain crucial insights and provide value.
 If any piece of the puzzle is missing, IT leaders could have significant blind spots in their data oversight capabilities.
 Integrating data will be a problem whether we’re talking about an on-premises data center or any combination of public and private cloud functions.

 IT analytics solutions utilizing pre-built data source adapters will enable IT leaders to more efficiently achieve their data integration goals and an accelerated time-to-value for solutions.
 The capability to incorporate data across sources will be vital regardless of whether IT uses entirely cloud-based analytics or employs a system hosted on-premises.
-It simply doesn’t matter where the data is — what IT needs are the right tools to access it.
+It simply doesn’t matter where the data is — what IT needs are the right tools for access.

 IT leaders interested in capitalizing on the advantages of a cloud-based business analytics system with minimal limitations can learn how to select the perfect solution with our new publication: “The Definitive IT Business Analytics Buyer’s Guide”